natnqweb/SkyMap/README.md

 in examples we observate sirius from los angeles as you will see in examples under you can gather some interesting data as for example hour angle or days from j2000 or local sidereal time and even you can calculate UTC for your timezone

+## Q6: Can it be used outside of Arduino?

+Yes!
+The SkyMap library is a C-style, header-only library that depends solely on math.h.
+This means it can be used almost everywhere, as C is a broadly supported language.

 # Install tutorial here

 <https://www.ardu-badge.com/SkyMap>